MoiColl/Tree_of_life_2020/Week47/friday/README.md

 #### 3. What does the strength of the correlation imply about protein evolution?
 #### 4. Visually compare trees of genes with the highest and lowest correlation coeffcient.
 Which tree is more similar to the tree observed in the Rokas 2013 paper?
 Comment on this observation.
 #### 5. In your opiniton, what are the advantages and disadvantages of using dissimilarity matrices in evolutionary analysis?
+#### 6. Based on your results, does protein evolution proceed by large or small steps at the amino acid level?